Prospective Students

 Approximately 150-200 students apply each year to MSU's clinical science program.
 We typically admit 4-5 students each year.

-The Clinical Science program currently requires the general GRE.
-Our program reviews applications holistically and uses GRE scores as just one of many pieces of information in determining an applicant’s potential for success in our program.
+The GRE is optional.
+Our program reviews applications holistically and uses GRE scores (if they are provided) as just one of many pieces of information in determining an applicant’s potential for success in our program.
 We weigh previous research experience, current research interests, and career goals most highly.
 We recognize, however, that some students may not have had opportunities to develop their research skills or interests.
 In these cases, GRE scores will be considered to the extent that they may better reflect your potential for graduate school success.

 Is the GRE Psychology Subject Test required?